mxideas/Easy-Chat-Button-Wordpress/readme.txt

 A: Yes, you can use the Easy Chat Button plugin on multiple WordPress websites.

 == Support ==
-If you need assistance or have any questions or suggestions, please visit our support forum at [link_to_support_forum].
+If you need assistance or have any questions or suggestions, please visit our support forum at [https://wordpress.org/support/plugin/easy-chat-button/.

 == Contributions ==
 We welcome contributions to improve Easy Chat Button.
-If you would like to contribute, please visit our GitHub repository at [link_to_github_repo].
+If you would like to contribute, please visit our GitHub repository at https://github.com/mxideas/Easy-Chat-Button-Wordpress.

 == Credits ==
-- Author: Your Name
+- Author: Fontawesome
-- Icon made by Freepik from www.flaticon.com
+- Icon made by Fontawesome from https://fontawesome.com/

 == Notes ==
 - Easy Chat Button requires WordPress 5.0 or higher.